 The common command differences between SPL and SPL2 are described in the following sections.

 Lists must be comma-separated

-If a command needs a list of things, such as a list of fields or values, then the list must be comma-separated.
+If an SPL2 command needs a list of things, such as a list of fields or values, then the list must be comma-separated.
 In SPL, some commands required space-separated lists, while other commands required comma-separated lists.